NBeing/VSAV_Training/README.md

 ## Hotkeys
-    Press Start open the training menu..")
+    Press Start open the training menu.
-    Press Coin to swap controls to dummy")
+    Press Coin to swap controls to dummy
-    Press Volume Down to play back recording. (found in 'map game inputs')") Press Volume Up to record dummy. (found in 'map game inputs')") Press Alt + 3 to toggle looping playback.")
+    Press Volume Down to play back recording. (found in 'map game inputs') Press Volume Up to record dummy. (found in 'map game inputs') Press Alt + 3 to toggle looping playback.
-    Press Alt + 4 to return to character select.")
+    Press Alt + 4 to return to character select

 ## Features
     In this version all features should be documented with description text within the training mode itself.